English Reading List

 • Mark Atherton, Complete Old English: Teach Yourself (London: Hachette, 2012)

-Familiarity with the cultural and historical background to the texts we’ll be studying together will really help you to understand important themes and motifs; the following are highly readable and great places to start:
+Familiarity with the cultural and historical background to and context of the texts we’ll be studying together will enable you to understand important themes and motifs; the following are highly readable and great places to start:

 • Miri Rubin, The Middle Ages: A Very Short Introduction (Oxford: OUP, 2014)